 STANDING ON SOLID GROUND (autobiography)

-The success of multi-talented recording artist Sidney Barnes is a little-known secret to most aficionados of popular music.
-From Minnie Riperton and the Rotary Connection to George Clinton, his body of work has touched millions who have treasured quality productions.
+The success of multi-faceted composer and recording artist Sidney Barnes is a little-known secret to most aficionados of popular music.
+From Minnie Riperton and the Rotary Connection to George Clinton, and from actor George Hamilton in the movie Love At First Bite to legendary Muddy Waters and Bo Diddley recordings, his body of work has touched millions who have treasured quality recordings, compositions and productions.
 “Chi-La Stepping,” “Old School Music” are the latest singles from the former Motown composer, and his music ranges from R&B, jazz, traces of hip-hop and rock, and he does it all well.
-“Minnie,” a visceral, tear-jerking tribute to his friend and band-mate Minnie Riperton is a bonus cut that will add nicely to the other tracks, Sidney’s velvety voice is suitable for many genres of music, and that can be said for only a few performers, past and present.
-And Sidney’s creativity is not confined to lyrical expression; the North Carolinian has also turned author with the release of his autobiography STANDING ON SOLID GROUND is a riveting story of his interesting life from childhood to the advent of rhythm and blues to rock & roll and his present metamorphosis into new forms of ultimate musical expression.
+“Minnie,” a visceral, tear-jerking tribute to his friend and band-mate Minnie Riperton is a bonus cut that will compliment the other tracks, Sidney’s velvety voice is suitable for many genres of music, and that can be said for only a few performers, past and present.
+And Sidney’s creativity is not confined to lyrical expression; the North Carolinian has also turned author with the release of his autobiography STANDING ON SOLID GROUND, a riveting story of his interesting life from childhood to the advent of rhythm and blues to rock & roll and his present metamorphosis into new forms of ultimate musical expression.
 Sidney is a world-class composer of song, his BarVarda Productions is the composition arm of Sidney Barnes Enterprises.
 During 2019, Sidney is poised to embark upon a media tour to share in person his autobiography with his growing roster of fans and to perform his new music at venues domestically and abroad.
 Watch for Sidney at a town near you.

 For interviews or other questions, contact our media desk (817) 681-6068 —